What Is Elective Surgery: Examples and Types

 Examples of elective surgery offered at Karidis

-The majority of cosmetic surgery procedures are elective.
-Whilst there are many types of elective cosmetic surgery available, popular procedures include:
+The majority of plastic surgery procedures are elective.
+Whilst there are many types of elective plastic surgery available, popular procedures include:

 • Abdominoplasty – also known as a ‘tummy tuck’, this procedure sculpts and reshapes the abdomen